 This is an obvious one.
 Thailand has over 300 islands, and most of them are tourist attractions.
-So if you are going to Thailand, make sure to visit some of the popular islands, finding new beaches and bays in longtail boats.
+So, if you are going to Thailand, make sure to visit some of the popular islands and find new beaches and bays in longtail boats.
 You can also rent a Kayak and tour through the karst formations, coves, and beaches at your own pace, away from the masses of tourist boats and passenger ferries.

 Here are the most beautiful islands in Thailand that you can visit.

 A trip to Thailand would be incomplete without getting a Thai massage.
 Thai massages are unique and famous all over the world for inculcating yogic and natural practices and elements for healing and rejuvenation.
 A massage includes a variety of postures and stretches with even the masseuse walking on your back too.
 The aim of these massages is to relieve you of any physical and mental stress.

 Compare quotes from upto 3 travel agents for free

 If you came to Thailand and didn’t go for a dive, trust us, you are missing out big time.
 Thailand is heaven for divers, be it snorkeling or scuba diving.
 Almost every island has dive centers and diving schools.
 You can get PADI certification here also.
 Some of the best diving centers are Ko Lanta, Similan Island, Ko Tao, and Ko Pha Ngan.